Easy Kelp Noodle Salad with Peanut Sauce

 Make The Homemade Peanut Sauce

-• In a small bowl, whisk together peanut butter, soy sauce or tamari, rice vinegar, lime juice, pure maple syrup, and garlic.
+• In a small bowl, whisk together peanut butter, tamari, rice vinegar, lime juice, pure maple syrup, and garlic.

 Add water slowly until the delicious creamy peanut dressing reaches your desired consistency.